 The Dragon King is the chief of all dragons and controls all the waters: sea; rivers; lakes and streams.

 The God of Carpenters and Craftsmen is based on the tale of a man who lived in the Shandong province in the Spring and Autumn Period.
-He was given the power to rise to the air unsupported and ride the clouds.
+He was given the ability to rise in the air unsupported and ride the clouds.
 An alternative story is that he lived in Gansu and built a kite that could lift him from the ground.

 A luo han or (阿罗汉 a Luó hàn) is the Chinese name for an arhat ➚, a Buddhist who has achieved enlightenment (nirvana) and is freed from all earthly cravings and so leaves the cycle of rebirths.
 An arhat works for personal enlightenment compared to a Pu Sa (Bodhisattva) who works for general good of all.
 There are considered to be 18 identified Luohans each with their own object or attendant by with they can be identified in pictures and figurines.